Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: The

 Afterwards, the response of $S_i$ at turn $k$ can be represented as $R_{k,i}\sim P_{s_{i}}(\cdot|Q_{k,i})$.
 After $K$ turns of discussion, we retain the three ideas with the highest confidence and store them in the idea list $I$.

-\textbf{Novelty Assessment}~To enhance the quality of ideas and mitigate agent overconfidence, we introduce an idea novelty assessment, enabling agents to compare each idea with related papers from $B_{past}$ and vote for the idea they consider most novel.
+\textbf{Novelty Assessment.}~To enhance the quality of ideas and mitigate agent overconfidence, we introduce an idea novelty assessment, enabling agents to compare each idea with related papers from $B_{past}$ and vote for the idea they consider most novel.
 Given the idea list $I$, agents search for related papers using each idea's description to determine whether it significantly overlaps with existing works.
 To simulate a blind review process, no dialogue memory is included in the prompt.
 The prompt for $s_{i}$ at turn $k$ is defined as:

 where $I_{j}$ is the $j$-th idea in $I$.
-Following the chain-of-thought process, the response $R_{k,i}\sim P_{s_{i}}(\cdot|Q_{k,i})$ includes the scientist’s preferred idea and the reasoning behind their choice.
-The idea receiving the highest number of votes is then selected as the final idea, $R_{idea}$, for abstract generation.
+Following chain-of-thought process, the response $R_{k,i}\sim P_{s_{i}}(\cdot|Q_{k,i})$ includes the scientist’s preferred idea and the reasoning behind their choice.
+The idea receiving the highest votes is then selected as the final idea, $R_{idea}$, for abstract generation.
+The effectiveness of novelty assessment is discussed in Appx.~\ref{sec:component}.

-\textbf{Abstract Generation}~Lastly, the team is required to produce a comprehensive abstract that includes the following sections: (1) Introduction, (2) Objective, (3) Methods, (4) Expected Results, and (5) Conclusion~\citep{alexandrov2007writing}.
+\textbf{Abstract Generation.}~Lastly, the team is required to produce a comprehensive abstract that includes the following sections: (1) Introduction, (2) Objective, (3) Methods, (4) Expected Results, and (5) Conclusion~\citep{alexandrov2007writing}.
 At the start of abstract generation, the team leader provides an initial draft based on $R_{idea}$.
-The first abstract-generation prompt is:
+The first abstract-generation prompt is: $Q_{1,0}=\langle Q_{abstract},R_{idea}\rangle$, where $Q_{abstract}$ represents the task description and format requirements.